smithy-lang/smithy-rs/tools/ci-cdk/README.md

 ## Canary local development

-Sometimes it's useful to only deploy the the canary resources to a test AWS account to iterate on the `canary-runner` and `canary-lambda`.
+Sometimes it's useful to only deploy the canary resources to a test AWS account to iterate on the `canary-runner` and `canary-lambda`.
 To do this, run the following:

 ```bash